TheoElia/african-udemy/README.md

 # AFRICAN - UDEMY
-A public place for Ghanaian students to learn about I.T And Programming
+A public place for African students to learn about Computer Science,I.T And Programming.
+It gives students basic to core programming in modern programming languages,it also helps students to aquire Advance level in computer science and I.T

-# KNOWLEGES REQUIRED
+# KNOWLEDGES REQUIRED
 .PHP
 .JS
 .JQUERY